10 essential tips every new cyclist needs to know

 If you're a new rider yourself or know someone who is, here's all the advice we wish we'd received when we first got on our bikes.

-If you’re new to cycling – whether it was a New Year resolution for 2020, you picked it up as a new hobby during the COVID lockdown, or you’ve swapped the bus for the saddle on your daily commute - well done to you!
+If you’re new to cycling -whether you have just started out, picked it up as a new hobby during the COVID lockdown, or you’ve swapped the bus for the saddle on your daily commute - well done to you!

 Cycling is not only an excellent form of exercise that has a range of benefits for both your physical and mental health, but it can also take you on some great adventures.
 However, we do understand that starting out in cycling can be slightly overwhelming.

 During the first few weeks, you may find yourself trying to learn the basic rules of the road as well as navigating the unwritten rules – do I need clipless or flat pedals?
 Does my water bottle need to match my bike?

 We say – “forget the rules!”
 Cycling is meant to be fun and to help you get the most enjoyment out of your new hobby or commute to work, we’ve rounded up the best beginner cycling tips.
 Let’s get started!

 You don’t need fancy clothes, clipped-in shoes, or a top-of-the-line bike to become a cyclist.
 The most important thing is that you’re getting outside to exercise - you can worry about kit upgrades when you know cycling is 100% for you and you know you won’t fall off an expensive brand-new bike.
 Of course, you will need a few essential items of kit to get started, such as a bike and a helmet, but you don’t need to spend a lot of money.